rbouadjenek/deakin-ai-challenge2021/README.md

 - xx.xx.20 Report & Code Due
 - xx.xx.20 Winners Announcement

+# Prizes and Sponsors

+The winners of the Deakin Simpsons Challenge 2020 await non-cash prizes worth 2.500€ provided by YYZ and YYZ.
+The prizes will be distributed among the participants as follows:

+- The 1st Place receives a prize of AUDXXX.
+- The 2nd Place receives a prize of AUDXXX.
+- The 3rd Place receives a prize of AUDXXX.

+In order to be eligible for any award, the semi-finalists are required to submit the code and solution report (4 pages) to the organizers by the stipulated deadline.
+The submitted codes and reports may be inspected to check the validity of the solution.
+The reports will eventually be made publicly available on the website.

+The complete list of sponsors includes:
+- XYZ.
+- XYZ.
+- XYZ.

 # Do you want to try?

 Please [fork this GitHub repository](https://github.com/rbouadjenek/deakin-simpsons-challenge2020/fork).
 Then, click here to open the Notebook in Google Colab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rbouadjenek/deakin-simpsons-challenge2020/blob/main/deakin_ai_challenge_training.ipynb).